 - (a) Proportionate fair-share contributions shall be applied as a credit against transportation impact fees to the extent that all or a portion of the proportionate fair-share mitigation is used to address the same capital infrastructure improvements contemplated by the local government's transportation impact fee ordinance. - (b) Transportation impact fee credits for the proportionate fair-share contribution will be determined when the transportation impact fee obligation is calculated for the proposed development.
 Transportation impact fees owed by the applicant will be reduced per the Proportionate Fair-Share Agreement as they become due per the County Transportation Impact Fee Ordinance.
-If the applicant's proportionate fair-share obligation is less than the development is anticipated transportation impact fee for the specific stage or phase of development under review, then the applicant or its successor must pay the remaining transportation impact fee Ordinance. - (c) Major projects not included within the local government's impact fee ordinance or created under 5.03.02 (b) (1) and (2) which can demonstrate a significant benefit to the impacted transportation system may be eligible at the local government's discretion for transportation impact fee credits. - (d) The proportionate fair-share obligation is intended to mitigate the transportation impacts of a proposed development at a specific location.
+If the applicant's proportionate fair-share obligation is less than the development's anticipated transportation impact fee for the specific stage or phase of development under review, then the applicant or its successor must pay the remaining transportation impact fee amount to the County pursuant to the requirements of the County Transportation Impact Fee Ordinance. - (c) Major projects not included within the local government's impact fee ordinance or created under 5.03.02 (b) (1) and (2) which can demonstrate a significant benefit to the impacted transportation system may be eligible at the local government's discretion for transportation impact fee credits. - (d) The proportionate fair-share obligation is intended to mitigate the transportation impacts of a proposed development at a specific location.
 As a result, any transportation impact fee credit based upon proportionate fair-share contributions for a proposed development cannot be transferred to any other location unless provided for within the local Transportation Impact Fee Ordinance.